In this article, you will find out everything you need to know about using the Net Promoter Score NPS as a metric to guide your marketing efforts.

 The best way to go with detractors is to investigate why they had an unpleased experience and why they will not recommend you.
 Knowing the answer, you can solve and improve that certain aspect and, in this way, transforming a detractor into a passive customer or even a promoter.
 Make them an offer they can’t refuse!

 “NPS is one of my favorite growth tactics.
 I use it in two ways.
 First to fix detractors & passive (unhappy customers) problems by reaching out and offering help immediately after someone gives us 1-8 score.
 I found that 10-15% of people who answered 1-8 have small issues or user error that can be instantly fixed.
 It’s a very easy & a quick win.
 The second way I use NPS is to turn my promoters into advocates.
 After all, these customers are ready to promote you they just need to be told how or a small nudge.
 I offer these customers swag (free t-shirts, mugs, etc) and ask for help they can do quickly such as a share on Facebook or Twitter, write an app store review, email a friend.”

 To calculate NPS, you have to use the following formula:

 The NPS can have results between -100 (lowest NPS) and +100 (highest NPS).
 Having a negative NPS means the detractors outnumber the promoters of your company.
 A poor score might be a reason why companies cannot deliver high revenues and sustainable growth over years.

 Survey tools like Omniconvert generate the Net Promoter Score automatically.
-You don’t have to do the math, but just interpret the results and take action based on the insights.
+With this online survey software you don’t have to do the math, but just interpret the NPS results and take action based on the insights and on the survey feedback data you gathered.
 Now that you have understood how to calculate NPS, let’s proceed to the next step.